Honda says fuel from Shell, Total, PSO harms engines in Pakistan

-ISLAMABAD (Reuters) - Pakistan’s state oil and gas regulator said on Thursday it would investigate a complaint that fuel suppliers including local units of Shell and Total as well as Pakistan State Oil (PSO) had added manganese to their gasoline.
+ISLAMABAD (Reuters) - Pakistan’s state oil and gas regulator said on Thursday it would investigate a complaint that fuel suppliers including local units of Shell (RDSa.L) and Total (TOTF.PA) as well as Pakistan State Oil (PSO) (PSO.KA) had added manganese to their gasoline.

-Honda Motor Co’s Pakistan subsidiary, Honda Atlas Cars (Pakistan) Ltd., filed the complaint, saying the additive appeared to be damaging engines in its vehicles.
+Honda Motor Co’s Pakistan subsidiary, Honda Atlas Cars (Pakistan) Ltd. (HATC.KA), filed the complaint, saying the additive appeared to be damaging engines in its vehicles.

 Manganese can be added to fuel to make it appear to be of a higher quality but it can reduce fuel economy and potentially harm public health due to emissions.